 NB: For the SRE curriculum, click above.
 For the rest of the curriculum, click on the appropriate year group below.
 Further information about the design of our curriculum can found below the Year Group links.

-At Yattendon our staff have a passion for a creative curriculum which is rich, demanding and develops the imagination through the creative use of media and materials.
+At Yattendon our staff have a passion for a creative, knowledge-rich curriculum which is demanding and develops the imagination through the systematic delivery of a sequential and inspiring curriculum.
 We believe that this is the key to motivation in learning and the growth of children's self esteem and enjoyment and their success as learners.
 The curriculum is the means of developing our vision and ethos of the school and helps generate a strong sense of team work and creativity in everyone.

 At Yattendon our curriculum is designed to give cohesion, meaning and motivation, developing the commitment, curiosity and creativity of each child.
 This has been done by linking the learning experience into a meaningful whole.
 A thematic approach stitches together the individual subjects of the National Curriculum into a ‘seamless coat of learning’.
 It makes everything related and relevant and enables...